Wiskott–Aldrich syndrome protein: Structure and function

-In the absence of CDC42 and PIP2, N-WASp is in an inactive, locked conformation.
-Cooperative binding of both CDC42 and PIP2 relieve the autoinhibition.
-The cooperative binding of CDC42 and PIP2 is thermodynamically favored; binding of one enhances binding of the other.
-CDC42 and PIP2 localize the N-WASp-Arp2/3 complex to the plasma membrane.
+In the absence of CDC42 and PIP_{2}, N-WASp is in an inactive, locked conformation.
+Cooperative binding of both CDC42 and PIP_{2} relieve the autoinhibition.
+The cooperative binding of CDC42 and PIP_{2} is thermodynamically favored; binding of one enhances binding of the other.
+CDC42 and PIP_{2} localize the N-WASp-Arp2/3 complex to the plasma membrane.
 This localization ensures the actin polymers will be able to push through the plasma membrane and form filopodium required for cell motility.

 WASp is required for various functions in myeloid and lymphoid immune cells.
 Many of these, such as phagocytosis and podosome formation, related to its role in regulating the polymerization of actin filaments.
 Other functions of WASP depend on its activity as a scaffold protein for assembly of effective signalling complexes downstream of antigen receptor or integrin engagement.
 Particularly in NK cells it participates in the synapse formation and polarization of perforin to the immune synapse for NK cell cytotoxicity.
 When WASp is absent or mutated T cells and B cells formation of immune synapse and TCR/BCR downstream signaling is also affected.